An education study - modelling oral hygiene through garden-based activities

 Supporting research-led policy making

 However, as recognised by the London Assembly of the Greater London Authority (2019), such schemes work best only from the earlier ages and where there is absolute buy-in and resource allocation for teachers and schools.
 ‘Sugarless Green’ avoids the centralised targeting of such resources by educating and empowering children to take individual responsibility for maintaining their teeth, and also focuses on the intermediate 7 to 11-year group of children who may be more resistant to transitioning out of poor oral health habits.
 In these respects, ‘Sugarless Green’ can complement local borough schemes and combine with other London-centred initiatives to scale up joint oral health interventions at the national level.
-Our students at Roehampton will be working with the young children and facilitating the programme activities, which are free for the children in the local community and schools.
-One session is expected to be approximately 45-minutes and will take place on the University campus.
-Under the umbrella of Growhampton initiatives this project is also environmentally sustainable as it informs children how to upcycle their used toothbrushes by transforming it into a gardening tool.
+Our students at Roehampton will be working with the young children and facilitating the programme activities, which are free for the children in the local primary schools.